What is a Music Therapist?

 Education and Training Requirements

 Music therapists hold a bachelor's degree or higher in music therapy from a program accredited by the American Music Therapy Association (AMTA).
 These programs focus on three main areas: musical foundations, clinical foundations, and musical therapy foundations and principles.
 Potential music therapists must also complete 1,200 hours of clinical training, including a supervised internship.
-In order to practice professionally, music therapists must take a certification exam administered by the AMTA.
+To practice professionally, music therapists must take a certification exam administered by the AMTA.

 Salary